teammixture/Neil-Blog/collections/article/building.md

 2 weeks ago we decided that we needed to implement the changes we had in mind before we moved into beta, it was a tough decision as we knew it was going to be a massive amount of work, but I&#8217;m very glad we did as I am really pleased with the outcome so far.

-We&#8217;re a small team and <span>It&#8217;s the first desktop application we&#8217;ve built as we were firmly routed in the web, so it&#8217;s been a big challenge and a steep learning curve.</span>
+We&#8217;re a small team and It&#8217;s the first desktop application we&#8217;ve built as we were firmly routed in the web, so it&#8217;s been a big challenge and a steep learning curve.

 The idea went from &#8220;Hey, lets build a simple app to aid our front-end development needs&#8221; to&#8230;

 * A native Mac application
 * A native Windows application
 * An API
 * A web service for published projects
 * A marketing site

 &#8230; and all of the &#8220;things&#8221; that come with each of these.